Bottega8/maguro/README.md

 1. Install [PostgreSQL for OS X](http://www.postgresql.org/download/macosx/)
 1. Install the [Heroku toolbelt](https://toolbelt.heroku.com/)
 1. Install Ruby.
 We recommend using the [Ruby Version Manager](http://rvm.io/rvm/install)
+1. Install [Hub](https://github.com/github/hub) if you want to create an application on github.

+### Installing Prerequisites

+1. To install Hub: `brew install hub` assuming you have homebrew.

 ### Gem Usage